Deon Haywood: Awards

 In 2010 and 2011 Haywood was spotlighted by TheBody.com for her work in the HIV/AIDS Community as a "Person Who Makes A Difference".
 She was made Queen of Krewe du Vieux for the 2012 Mardi Gras with the theme of the parade mirroring her "CANS" victory: "Crimes Against Nature".
 She was named a "Health Hero" by BET in 2013.
 That same year she was made the representative for the southern United States to The Human Rights Defenders in Dublin.
 The following year she was honored by Planned Parenthood for Black History Month, and in 2015 she was honored with the Kiyoshi Kuromiya Award and a grant from the Elton John Aid Foundation.

 In 2016 Haywood was awarded a Public Voices Fellowship by the Ms. Foundation for Women, the Ben Smith Award from The ACLU and she was designated a Dream Keeper for Black History month, again by Planned Parenthood in 2017.
 In 2018 she was awarded a fellowship by the Rockwood Leadership Institute and made a Flame Thrower Awardee by The Red Door Foundation.
 In 2019 she was named a "Champion of Pride" by The Advocate and awarded the Gloria Award from Gloria Steinem for her work "igniting change in communities to ensure equity and opportunity for all women".

 Personal life

-Haywood identifies as a lesbian.
+Haywood is a lesbian.
 She is married to her longtime partner, Shaquita Borden.